Fall 2022 Application Dates & Deadlines

 Notes: It usually takes up to 6 weeks for the admission decision to be released and sent via email, after each round of deadline.
 Applications won’t be reviewed until all of the required documents are received.
 See Application Process to learn about all required admissions documents.

-We will continue to accept applications after May 15, 2021, for students who don't need a student visa.
+*We will continue to accept applications after April 15, 2022, until the final deadline of May 15, 2022, for students who don't need a student visa.
 Applications received after this date will be considered on a first-come, first-served, and space-available basis.
+The applications will not be reviewed once the class is full.
+All applicants should plan to apply before April 15, to ensure the application is reviewed.

 To Qualify for Admission to the Program